USDA-FSA/fsa-design-system/getting-started/index.md

 * [EPS](link/to/FSA-Style--EPS.zip)
 * [Visio](link/to/FSA-Style--Sketch.zip) -->

-## Contributing

-For complete instructions on how to contribute code, please read [CONTRIBUTING.md](https://github.com/USDA-FSA/fsa-design-system/blob/gh-pages/CONTRIBUTING.md).

-If you have questions or feedback about our contributing workflow, please  [file a GitHub issue](https://github.com/usda=fsa/fsa-style/issues).

-## When should I use it?
+## When should I use the FPAC Design System?

-With the nature of application development, and the need to maintain legecy systems, the question often comes up about when to use the Design System.
+With the nature of application development, and the need to maintain legecy systems, the question often comes up about when to use the FPAC Design System.
 The answer is always "it depends", and more information is needed to accurately provide the correct answer.

-Ideally, all applications would be switched over to the Design System as it provides an efficient and optimized starting point to excellerate the development of your product.
-Depending on your project, the Design System can be used as intended and provide a complete Frontend design solution or it can be used as a design reference as well.
+Ideally, all products would be switched over to the FPAC Design System as it provides an efficient and optimized starting point to excellerate the development of your product.
+Depending on your project, it can be used as intended and provide a complete Front-end design solution or it can be used as a design reference.
 In order to help formulate a more accurate response to the above question, we have provided the below mini guide.

-### Should our team use the Design System?
+### Should our product use the FPAC Design System?

 <table class="fsa-table fsa-table--responsive fsa-table--responsive-horizontal">
 	<thead>